Shopping for Phuket Specialities

 Mee Thai

-Same as above but with fried with brown sugar and coconut milk, topped with sliced omelette and served without soup.
-Try it, this is the only place where you can have it!
+Same as above but fried with brown sugar and coconut milk, topped with sliced omelette and served without soup.
+Try it; this is the only place where you can get it!

 Loba